-Pull up banners may be located in the Joan Sutherland Theatre Northern Foyer at the top of the stairs to the Upper Granite level as per image below.
+Pull up banners may be located on the east and west sides of the Joan Sutherland Theatre Northern Foyer at the top of the stairs to the Upper Granite level as per image below.
 Please discuss other location requirements with the SOH Account Manager.

-Position No. Type of Banner Dimensions (WxH)
+Po osition Type of Banner Dimensions (WxH)

-1 1x pull up banner 850 x 2200mm
+1 1x pull-up banner 850mm x 2200mm

-2 1x pull up banner 850 x 2200mm
+2 1x pull-up banner 850mm x 2200mm